Skip to main content

 About the Clinic

-The New York University Speech-Language-Hearing Clinic is a graduate-training facility within the Department of Communicative Sciences and Disorders.
+The New York University Speech-Language-Hearing Clinic is a graduate-training center within the Department of Communicative Sciences and Disorders.
 Our clinic supports individuals across the lifespan with a range of communication needs.
-We provide screenings, evaluations, and intervention services in the areas of speech, language, hearing, voice, and stuttering in individual and group settings.
+We provide multilingual screenings, evaluations, and intervention in the areas of speech, language, hearing, voice, and stuttering.
+We strive to provide personalized services tailored to each individual’s needs, offering both individual and group therapy through in-person and telepractice modalities.
+Our services are available in both individual and group settings, provided in person and through telepractice.

-Our clinic does not discriminate against any client based on race, creed, color, age, religion, sexual orientation, veteran status, gender, gender identity, national origin, or disability.
+The NYU Speech-Language-Hearing Clinic welcomes and serves all individuals, regardless of race, creed, color, age, religion, sexual orientation, veteran status, gender identity, national origin, or disability.

 Clinical Services